 We have two CNC routers for two different purposes.
 The small OtherMill Pro is designed to make custom circuit boards.
 It can engrave other materials but for most CNC projects, the larger ShopBot Desktop Max is the better choice.

 You must attend a 90-minute Basic Training and Safety training before you can use the ShopBot CNC router.
 See the homepage for a list of upcoming trainings.
 After attending training, you can use the ShopBox CNC during regular operating hours.
 It is first-come, first-serve.

 Training is not required to use the OtherMill Pro.

 The ShopBot is located in the Safety Zone so please review the Safety Zone rules on our policies webpage.

 - Guide: ShopBot Desktop Max – if you’re new to CNC routing, this is the place to start.
 This guide outlines the entire process of creating a file to cutting it, including important safety rules for the ShopBot.

-Information about copies of Adobe Illustrator at a reduced rate for for Elon students and free for faculty and staff.
-Review the Computer Software page on the Elon Technology Wiki for instructions.
+- Information about copies of Adobe Illustrator at a reduced rate for for Elon students and free for faculty and staff.
 Illustrator files can easily be imported into VCarve Pro.